Skip to main content

 Using character bios to create characters that connect with your readers

-In fact, not just action, everything about your character must make sense in the big picture.
+In fact, everything about your character must make sense in a big picture.
 Otherwise your readers won’t be able to connect with them.
-They’d say this character is too good to be true, that character too out of place, or this one too thin.
+They’d say this character is too good to be true, that character too out of place, or this one too thin, and so on.

-The question you should ask yourself is: How can I create characters with whom my readers can connect as they read my story?
+After reading the above, you may ask: How can I create a character with whom my readers can connect as they read my story?

 Bio is short for biography, i.e., an account of someone’s life.